 The following courses have special repeat rules:

 - Students can receive credit toward the degree for only one of the following courses – STT 211, STT 212, CSP/PSY 211, BCS 200 – students wanting to repeat a course must take the exact same course again for the repeat policy to apply

 - Students cannot earn credit for both BIO 190 and BIO 198

-- Students cannot earn credit for both FIN 204 and FIN 205
+- Prior to Spring 2017, students were not permitted to earn credit for both FIN 204 and FIN 205

 - In certain disciplines (e.g., modern and ancient languages, mathematics) students cannot register and receive credit for a lower-level course once the higher-level course is successfully completed